2 hurt after being attacked by dogs in NW Miami-Dade

 The man said he was just walking down the street when was attacked.

-“The dog looked up at me,” victim Frank Beaver said.
+“The dog looked up at me,” said Frank Beaver.
 “I started screaming, because it started coming toward me.
 So I started saying, ‘Ahh!’ and then next thing you know, the brown one just starts coming toward me and he grabbed my ankle.
 So I started moving back and fell on the curb.
 He just grabbed my ankle so I started swinging and screaming.
 They ran back off and came back over to this guy that was on the road, like hovering over him after they attacked me.
-I jumped into the back of the truck and I called 911.”
+I jumped into the back of the truck, and I called 911.”

-As of 6 a.m., Beaver was still at the scene being looked at by paramedics.
+According to Miami-Dade County Animal Services officials, one dog was a bull terrier and the other was an American bulldog.

+Paramedics checked out Beaver’s injuries at the scene, but he was not transported to the hospital.

 He believes he’ll just need a few stitches.